gr0vity-dev/nanowallet_py/DOCUMENTATION.md

 async def refund_first_sender(self, wait_confirmation: bool = False) -> str:
     """Sweeps all funds back to the account that sent the first transaction (open block source or first receivable)."""

+async def refund_receivable_by_hash(
+    self, receivable_hash: str, wait_confirmation: bool = False, timeout: int = 30
+) -> RefundDetail: # Returns details of the refund attempt
+    """Receives a specific pending block and immediately refunds the amount to the sender."""

+async def refund_all_receivables(
+    self, threshold_raw: Optional[int] = None, wait_confirmation: bool = False, timeout: int = 30
+) -> List[RefundDetail]: # Returns list of refund details with status for each block
+    """Receives all pending blocks above a threshold and immediately refunds each amount to its sender."""
 ```

 ## 6. Data Models